 Spousal Consent

-Further, if married, both the adopting parent and the adoptee need permission from each of their spouses before the adoption can take place.
-Plus, some courts require a declaration of single status if there are no spousal consents necessary.
+If married, both the adopting parent and the adoptee need permission from each of their spouses before the adoption can take place.
+Some courts require a declaration of single status if there are no spousal consents necessary.

 Agreement